 Downtown Austin is where you’ll find the Texas State Capitol Building, the Blanton Museum of Art, and the Bullock Texas State History Museum.
 There are also plenty of bars and restaurants here, as well as the Austin nightlife well-known around the state.
 If you’re here on a flying visit, downtown Austin is best viewed quickly on a bike tour!

-Are there good things to do in Austin, TX with kids?
+Are there good things to do in Austin, TX, with kids?

 Children can have much fun in Austin at attractions like the Barton Springs Pool and the Austin Zoo.
-Most of the Austin outdoor activities, such as McKinney Falls State Park, are also great for the whole family!
+Most Austin outdoor activities, such as McKinney Falls State Park, are also great for the whole family!